-The Universe Publishing Group (UniversePG) is published and devoted to the publications of the original research covering the fields of Biological Sciences; Medical and Health Sciences; Engineering and Innovative Technology; Material and Mathematical Sciences; Arts and Humanities; Social Sciences and Legal Studies; Accounting and Management; and Business and Information studies.
+The Universe Publishing Group (UniversePG) is published and devoted to the publications of original research covering the fields of Biological Sciences; Medical and Health Sciences; Agriculture and Veterinary Sciences; Engineering and Innovative Technology; Material and Mathematical Sciences; Arts and Humanities; Social Sciences and Legal Studies; Accounting and Management; and Business and Information studies.
 Contributions including original research and review are published in English after reviewing by two peers.
 The authors should submit an article that has not been offered to any other journals for prior or simultaneous publication.

 The text of the article should be clear and precise.
 Manuscripts should be 1.15 spaced, printed in front sizes 11, Times New Roman, on one side of quality.
 Manuscripts and illustrations should be submitted in duplicate and the author should retain one copy.
 The sequence of the article should be; Title, Author’s name and institutions, Abstract, Keywords, Introduction, Materials and Methods, Results and Discussion, Acknowledgements, Conflicts of interest, and References.
-When necessary, subheads may be used within each major Heads, Heads and subheading should be in bold font.
+When necessary, subheads may be used within each major Heads, Heads, and subheadings should be in bold font.

 The title page should contain –